-You might have heard how employees in Saudi Arabian workplaces get different pay for the exact same job.
-Westerners might earn ten times more than their just as qualified Asian colleagues for the same amount of work.
+You might have heard how employees in Saudi Arabian workplaces get different pay for the exact same job based on their passport alone.
+Western passport holders might earn ten times more than their just as qualified Asian country passport holder colleagues for the same amount of work.
 How does this effect the working environment, with such huge differences in wages between employees?

 In a previous post I wrote about the workplace bullying problem in Saudi-Arabia.
 It was mentioned how the salary disparity between different nationalities is at least partly to blame for this unfortunate phenomenon.
 Read that post here: Saudi Hospitals, Bureaucracy and Bullying.

 The wage system in Saudi-Arabia is completely based on the color of the employee’s passport.
 This goes for all companies hiring foreign staff.
 My experience is from the nursing field so I will talk more about that specifically.

 In most countries the nursing salaries are seen as too low compared to the education level and the actual job responsibilities and duties.
 The salaries will however usually increase as the nurse gets more experience and training over the years.
 In Saudi-Arabia on the other hand the staff nurse with only two years working experience and the one with 30 years experience plus additional training to earn the same.
 There are no age or experience benefits and specializing in a field will only slightly increase the salary.

 The only determining factor for the salary is the passport with which the employee is applying for the job.
 In fact, not even nationality matters.

 Take for example an Indian national who worked in Great Britain and obtained a British passport and dual nationality.
 He will naturally apply to work in Saudi with the British passport because of the much fatter pay check.